MatteoPassalent/Lung-Cancer-CNN-Classifier/README.md

 Eg: train\_path \= "/content/Data/LungCancerCT/CTscans"

 **Testing the GUI:**
-The [GUI](https://huggingface.co/spaces/matteopassalent/Custom-CNN) can be tested with any test image from the dataset.
+The GUIs can be tested with any test image from the dataset.
 We provided two test images to try it out in the DropBox submission.
 The images can be uploaded to the GUI to see the results.